 The remit of the Human Resources department encompasses an entire organization and plays an increasingly important strategic role.

 As well as that, it is also an invaluable resource for time-poor managers who can rely on HR professionals for a wide variety of tasks.

 We've previously talked about the role of the HR department in an organization, and it's clear, it's a department that's evolved in the last 10 years.

 From a traditional role of ensuring employment law compliance and maintaining staffing levels, to becoming an influential partner in the strategic development of an organization, the HR department has come a long way.

-This broader range of responsibilities, as well as a deeper understanding of an organization's most important asset – its people – means the HR department has emerged as a true support for all managers.
+This broader range of responsibilities and HR objectives, as well as a deeper understanding of an organization's most important asset – its people – means the HR department has emerged as true support for all managers.
 Here are four critical areas where HR management helps managers.

 Oversee staff recruitment